Interrater and Intrarater Reliability of the Balance Error Scoring System in Acutely Concussed Individuals

 Georgia Southern University College of Graduate Studies Symposium

-Carlson, Casey, Thomas Buckley, Barry Munkasy, Jody Langdon.
+Carlson, Casey D., Thomas Buckley, Barry Munkasy, Jody Langdon.

 "Interrater and Intrarater Reliability of the Balance Error Scoring System in Acutely Concussed Individuals."

 Department of Health Sciences and Kinesiology Faculty Presentations.